kornysietsma/covid19-site/content/wiki/toddler_resources.md

 [Oxford Owl at Home](https://home.oxfordowl.co.uk/) has lots of learning stuff [including a 3-4 year age group](https://home.oxfordowl.co.uk/help-child-learn-age-3-4/) - this is from OUP!
 Some downloadable, some for purchase

+[Scholastic books](https://shop.scholastic.co.uk/homelearning) has a free home learning site - some cool stuff but an awful lot is teasers with links to members-only resources

 #### Nature and wildlife

 The [Woodland Trust](https://www.woodlandtrust.org.uk/) had a blog at https://www.woodlandtrust.org.uk/blog/2020/03/nature-detectives/ which now points to a bunch of other things: